Plaristote/twilidoc/README.md

 ========

 Twilidoc is a documentatin generator for C++.
 It has two major objectives:
-- Non-intrusive documentation: I do not need nor do I like having comments in my headers.
-They only get harder to read.
+- Non-intrusive documentation: no need to bloat your headers with annotations
 - Easy, pretty and dynamic web interface

 Twilidoc is composed of a Ruby script that probes C++ headers and generate a JSON object containing the description of your